Comcast/go-leaderelection/README.md

 # Prerequisites

 1. `go-leaderelection` uses `github.com/samuel/go-zookeeper/zk`.
-1. All tests require the availablility of a Zookeeper installation. `zkServer.sh` must be in the path. `Election_test.go` requires that Zookeeper be running.
+1. All tests require the availability of a Zookeeper installation. `zkServer.sh` must be in the path. `Election_test.go` requires that Zookeeper be running.
 The integration tests control Zookeeper so Zookeeper should not be running when executing the integration tests.

 Testing the package has additional prerequisites: